-The Body Keeps the Score by Bessel van der Kolk Book Notes & Commentary
+The Body Keeps the Score by Bessel van der Kolk Book Summary & Commentary

 Quick Summary:The Body Keeps the Score is about fascinating new trauma treatments based on the latest research, like eye movement therapy and neurofeedback.
 Van der Kolk says many of us carry traces of trauma from childhood adversity or neglect.
 Emotional healing can happen through practices like mindfulness, yoga, play and more.

 Bessel van der Kolk is Professor of Psychiatry at the Boston University School of Medicine.
 He’s been researching trauma for over 30 years and has published over 150 peer-reviewed science papers.
 He also founded the renowned Trauma Center in Brookline Massachusetts 35 years ago, which has treated thousands of traumatized adults and children.

 Now, you don’t need to be a therapist or a traumatized war veteran to benefit from this book.
 Van der Kolk says trauma is far more widespread than we’ve thought.
 Many people experience childhood developmental trauma while growing up.
 In this book, he explains exciting new scientific treatments for trauma and emotional healing that go beyond traditional talk therapy or pharmaceutical drugs.

 1. Trauma dramatically changes a combat veteran’s brain, behavior and life

 At the beginning of his career, Bessel Van der Kolk worked in a Veterans Affairs clinic.
 He began seeing many patients who had recently fought in the Vietnam War.